 - English, English composition, speech or literature - 6 semester hours

-- Other recommended courses include Molecular biology, genetics, humanities, behavioral sciences and math/statistics
+- Other recommended courses include molecular biology, genetics, humanities, behavioral sciences, anatomy and math/statistics

 Applicants who are legal permanent residents of the U.S. will be required to provide a copy of their permanent resident card ("green card") prior to admission.